cmput402/cmput402.github.io/content/group/basics-updated.md

 The report is graded based on its presentation, organization, and *how clearly things are described*.
 All the items described in the Acceptance Criteria section above must appear in the report.

 Each member must assess their team members' contributions.
-There will be a google form linked on Canvas.
+There will be a Google Form linked on Canvas.
 This is worth 5 points of the total assignment grade and is confidential (results go to the course staff).
 Note that if we find *big* discrepancies in contributions or if one team member is negatively rated by all other team members, *then* we will investigate and regrade team members as needed.